totten/hyde/README.md

 still use Drupal?

-Mr.  Hyde is the evil version of Dr.  [Jekyll](https://jekyllrb.com/) -- it's a Drupal that lets you create Markdown files and store them in a git repo...  but display them as pages in a Drupal site.
-This allows you to use Drupal's general layout engine (themes and blocks) while tracking content in Git/Github/etc.
+Mr.  Hyde is the evil version of Dr.  [Jekyll](https://jekyllrb.com/) -- it's a Drupal module that lets you create Markdown files and store them in a git repo...  but it displays them as pages in a Drupal site.
+This allows you to use Drupal's general layout engine (themes and blocks) while tracking content in `git` (and using stock workflows like Github PR's or Gitlab MR's).

 # Install the module